kirtijalan/pattern-lock/README.md

-This project implements the Android Pattern Lock feature.
+This project implements the Android Pattern Lock feature using React & Redux.

 It's an app with 2 functional screens:
 - one screen where the user can set the pattern, and
 - another where the user can validate if the input matches the set pattern.

 If the user enters the correct pattern, a message will be displayed for getting authenticated successfully.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).